Last Updated: November 4, 2020

 DON’T ask for a review before your customer receives the product.
 Be careful about automatic email prompts for reviews if you have a shipping delay or an out-of-stock item.

-Ideally, wait at least 2-3 days after the product has been delivered before asking for a review.
+Ideally, wait for at least 2-3 days after the product has been delivered before asking for a review.
 This gives them time to have tried it and formed an opinion.

 Many eCommerce retailers ask via email or through the platform itself (such as directly on Amazon).
 For brick and mortar stores, train employees to ask customers for reviews and print reminders on the back or bottom of receipts.